junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Dean helps feeding him, making him better

-(**Warning words** before the part: mentions of passive suicidal ideation)
+(**Warning words** before the part: Mentions of passive suicidal ideation)

 <br>

 Dean barely sleeps.
-In a place like this, he can't even blink his eyes too slowly, let alone closing it.
-He doesn't know how the body functions in this place, whether it really needs sleep or eat or any of the usual human crap his brain was still used to as a living human, but now he's neither living nor human.
+In a place like this, he can't even blink his eyes too slowly, let alone close them.
+He doesn't know how the body functions in this place, whether it really needs sleep or food or any of the usual human crap his brain is still used to as a living human, but now he's neither living nor human.

-But Cas nudges him to rest -- at least he thinks it's what it means.
+But Cas nudges him to rest -- at least he thinks that's what it means.

-When his watch points to night time, Cas leads them to a place in between woods.
+When his watch points to night, Cas leads them to a spot in between the woods.
 The trunk looks decent as a resting place.
-Cas stands by it, getting down on its belly, looking at him.
+Cas settles by it, getting down on its belly, looking at him.

-Dean checks the trunk -- nothing special, then looks at Cas, amused.
+Dean checks the trunk -- nothing special -- then looks at Cas, amused.
 "What?
-You want to take a nap?"
+You wanna take a nap?"

-The monster shakes its head, nudges his side slightly, almost pushing him to the ground.
+The monster shakes its head, then nudges his side slightly, almost pushing him to the ground.

 "Alright, alright, I get it."
-Dean sits down by the trunk, then curls by its root, resting his head on his arms.
+Dean sits down beside the trunk, curling up by the root, resting his head on his arms.
 "You happy?"

-The creature hums a low purring sound, not too different from a cat's satisfying purr after a full meal.
+The creature hums a low purring sound, not too different from a cat's satisfied rumble after a full meal.
 Dean chuckles, propping his head up slightly, running right into the pair of eyes that are staring at him.

-"Dude, stop watch a guy sleeping like that!" he complains, and that sense of familiarity rises again.
-He flutters, "But, uh, wake me up if there's anything happening alright?"
+"Dude, stop watching a guy sleep like that!" he complains, and that sense of familiarity rises again.
+He flutters, "But, uh, wake me up if anything happens, alright?"

 He gets another low mumble of confirmation.
 Dean thinks his monster language is improving.

-Dean gets a few hours of closed eyes.
+He gets a few hours of closed eyes.

-The sky still looks the same when he wakes up.
-Cas doesn't seem to move an inch.
-Somehow he does feel better, his body not so intense, his mind getting back online.
+The sky still looks the same when he wakes.
+Cas doesn't seem to have moved an inch.
+Somehow he does feel better -- his body not so tense, his mind beginning to get back online.

 Dean sits up slowly, glancing at the creature he named Cas from the corner of his eyes.
-That thing is doing the same, as if taking that comment of "don't stare" seriously.
+That thing is doing the same, as if took his comment about "don't stare" seriously.

 "Hey," Dean says.
 It meets his eyes immediately.
-Dean can't help feeling the tips of his lips lifting slightly, facsimile of a smile that was never there since he came downstairs.
+Dean can't help feeling the tips of his lips lifting slightly -- a facsimile of a smile that has never been there since he came downstairs.

 "Thanks for watching out for me," he tells it.
 The monster purrs something that definitely means "don't mention it."

 <br>

 The life improves with Cas hanging around -- though there is never a life to begin with in a place like this.
-But still, each second passes slightly faster than before, so is each minute.
-At least that is how Dean feels like.
+But still, each second passes a little faster and more tolerable than before, so is each minute.
+At least that is how Dean feels.

 The best part is, at least he has someone -- something -- to talk with.
-Not like this Cas would really answer back, but from the way it looks at him, the way lights shift in its starry eyes, he thinks it understands.
-If it can speak human language, it would just talk.
+Not like this Cas would really answer back, but from the way it looks at him, the way the lights shift in its starry eyes, Dean thinks it understands.
+If it could speak human, it would just talk.

-And sometimes, he thinks he can just understand its purrs and mumbles and low growls from deep under the throat.
+And sometimes, he thinks he can understand its purrs and mumbles and low growls from deep in its throat.
 The unsaid tongues without words.

-"Sometimes I would really think about just lying down, you know, I'm so tired.
-Not exactly giving up, but just not fighting back the faith so hard again.
+"Sometimes I really think about just lying down, y'know?
+I'm so tired.
+Not exactly giving up, but just not fighting the fate so hard anymore.
 I mean, look at us, what's the point of all this?
 I'm a vampire and you're... some monster, and we are in Purgatory.
-If whatever shitty Destiny wants me end up here, fine, I guess, why bother going anywhere else."
+If whatever shitty Destiny wants me to end up here, fine, I guess.
+Why bother going anywhere else?"
 Once, Dean tells it.

-They just finished a fight, it was a pack of werewolves, the leading one was a pure blood, violent and unbelievably strong, even Cas had to struggle with it several rounds before biting into its neck and stopping it for good.
+They just finished a fight.
+It was a pack of werewolves, the leading one was a pure blood, violent and unbelievably strong, even Cas had to struggle with it for several brutal rounds before biting into its neck and ending it for good.
 Dean was left aside handling a handful on his own.
 They are both panting and bleeding, exhausted.

 Cas growls.
-Dean drops his look to the ground, wondering aloud in his own head.
-"I just can't see there is any way of getting out, even if we do, then what?
-I don't even know how much time passed here, or on Earth, if the time even pass the same.
-Forty years in Hell is four months on Earth, what if a month here is a hundred years on Earth?
+Dean drops his gaze to the ground, wondering aloud in his own head.
+"I just can't see any way of getting out.
+And even if we do, then what?
+I don't even know how much time has passed here, or on Earth, if time even passes the same.
+Forty years in Hell was four months on Earth, what if a month here is a hundred years on Earth?
 Sam could be long gone, and Cas...
-I don't even know where Cas is or how's his war and everything...
+I don't even know where Cas is or how his war is and everything...
 Everything might already be too late.
-God, I don't even get time to tell them anything."
+God, I didn't even get time to tell them anything."

 Dean whimpers.
-The monster he named Cas moves closer, lowering its body, leaning its body onto Dean's side.
-The twisted charred bones on its back twitches, looking like at an attempt to reach out, to touch him.
+The monster he named Cas moves closer, lowering itself, leaning its massive body against his side.
+The twisted charred bones on its back twitch, looking like at an attempt to reach out, to touch him.

 Dean shakes his head.
-"You're not even real Cas, I don't know why I even keep calling you that, I don't even know why I didn't kill you like I killed all the other monsters.
-I must be losing my mind.
-Sometimes maybe I was even hoping if I'm ended by some monster here -- maybe could even be you -- then I can stop thinking about all those, things can finally end for good.
-Talking about peace, eh?"
+"You're not even real Cas, I don't know why I keep calling you that, I don't even know why I didn't just kill you like I killed all the other monsters."
+He laughs once, dry.
+"I must be losing my mind.
+Sometimes maybe I was even hoping if I'm ended by some monster here -- maybe could even be you -- then I could stop thinking about all this.
+Things could finally end for good.
+Talk about peace, eh?"

-The creature's eyes meet his, larger and more glaring than ever, bluer and sadder than ever, getting watery on edge even.
-It makes some sounds from deep below the throat, low and wet, like sobbing.
+The creature's eyes meet his, larger and more glaring than ever, bluer and sadder than ever, getting watery on the edges even.
+It makes a sound from deep in its chest, low and thick and wet, like sobbing.

-Dean swallows, touching its side, pressing his head on its scales to let the cool sensation pass through his forehead.
-He sighs, taking a long breathe.
+Dean swallows.
+He reaches out, touching its side, pressing his head against its scales to let the cool sensation seep through his forehead.
+He sighs, taking a long breath.
 "Sorry."
 Not sure if it's to make the creature or himself feel better.

-He wipes his face with the back of his hands, then does the same for the monster.
-The tears dropping from its cheek, dipping his fingers wet.
-"Guess it's not for nothing, at least there's still you -- whatever you are -- still want me kicking around, right, buddy?"
+He wipes his face with the back of his hand, then does the same for the monster.
+The tears slipping down its cheek wet his fingers.
+"Guess it's not for nothing, at least there's still you -- whatever you are -- still wanting me to keep kicking around.
+Right, buddy?"

-He pats its shoulder twice, gentle, a little higher than the shoulder blade where the wing stretches out -- he's starting to get to know where is safe to touch that wouldn't make a pained sound from the creature.
+He pats its shoulder twice, gentle, just a little higher than the shoulder blade where the wing stretches out -- he's starting to figure out where is safe to touch that wouldn't make a pained sound from the creature.

 "Let's keep rolling then, you and me, Thelma and Louise, monster version.
 Who knows, maybe one day we'll reach the cliff and maybe the jump is the way out."